American Forts: East

 Fort Argyle

-A British palisaded fort defending the western approach to Savannah and South Carolina from Indian raids.
-Located on the west-bank of the Ogeechee River on the grounds of present-day Fort Stewart.
-The site may have been used in the American Revolution.
+A British four-gun palisaded fort (100 feet square with two bastions) defending the western approach to Savannah and South Carolina from Indian raids.
+Located on the west bank of the Ogeechee River within the present-day Fort Stewart Military Reservation, about 3.2 miles north of the Canoochee River.
+The site may have been used again for defense in the American Revolution.

 Fort McAllister (State Historic Park)

 A well-preserved Confederate fort built of sand and marsh-mud at Genesis Point on the Ogeechee River.
 Originally named Genesis Point Battery.
-It was attacked seven times but fell only until Sherman's March.
+It was attacked seven times but fell only until Sherman's March reached Savannah.
 Admission fee.
 Another website from NPS (Golden Crescent)

 Ossabaw Island Post